When talking with prospective clients about their IT budget, we generally find they fit into one of two categories. Those that see IT as:

 Many businesses like to base their IT budget on a percentage of their expected revenue.
 However, per user budgeting provides the best guide because most IT components are able to be paid for on a scalable per-user basis.

-Even IT expenses that can’t be paid for per user, rise in a predictable way, e.g., internet connectivity costs will increase as more employees require extra bandwidth and a higher need for redundancy.
+Even IT expenses that can’t be paid for per user can rise in predictable ways, e.g., internet connectivity costs will increase as more employees require extra bandwidth and a higher need for redundancy.

 Similarly, items that traditionally required capital expenditure can now be purchased ‘as a service’ or leased, converting the overall IT budget to a 100% annualised, scalable model.